gsrednick/CI_stability_pub/README.md

 # Code in support of Article in Conservation Biology

-**Title: Protection and temperature variation promote temporal stability in a marine reserve network**
+**Title: Effects of protection and temperature variation on temporal stability in a marine reserve network**

 Srednick & Swearer 2023